MDJ-Mikkel-Djurhuus/blog-entry/README.md

 - In phase 6 – Regular Maintenance of the system is done

 ### Waterfall Model Challenges
 The waterfall method is the traditional method for developing software.
 It was the primary method of developing during the early days.
 Even though it has gotten a bad rep these days.
 It's even gotten so bad some people are swearing you can't develop software with the waterfall method.
-But if we look back, we can see plenty of software solutions were created in the 80s, 90s and 00s where the waterfall method was the only, or primary method.
+But if we look back, we can see plenty of software solutions were created in the 80s, 90s and 00s where the waterfall method was the only, or primary method<sup>[7](#7)</sup>.

 It's not as bad as it's seen as nowadays.
 But, it's far from perfect as well.
 In the following diagram, the issues with the waterfall model is shown.